oztar/node_web-terminaljs/Readme.md

 	 * load   : Load new module in path
 	 * unload : Unload module in path
 	 * reload : Unload and load module in path
-	 * show   : List all modules in memory
+	 * show   : List all modules in memory and commands - description
 	 * list   : List all modules Load and Unload in path

 ## save